saptarshi-roy-stats/BayesCOOP/README.md

 # BayesCOOP

-The repository contains the analysis codes from the Bayesian coopertive project.
+The repository contains the analysis codes from the Bayesian coopertive learning project.

 ## Dependencies